(674118) 2015 KH162

 ' is a large trans-Neptunian object orbiting in the scattered disc region of the outermost Solar System.
 First observed in 2015, this minor planet is one of the most distant objects from the Sun at 60.6 AU, or twice as far as Neptune.

-has not yet been imaged by high-resolution telescopes, so it has no known moons.
-The Hubble Space Telescope is planned to image in 2026, which should determine if it has significantly sized moons.
+The Hubble Space Telescope photographed on 2 June 2026, during a search for moons around large trans-Neptunian objects.

 Discovery

 was first observed on 18 May 2015, in the constellation of Serpens by astronomers at the Mauna Kea Observatories using the Subaru Telescope.
 The discovery was announced by Scott Sheppard, David Tholen and Chad Trujillo on 23 February 2016.
 At the time, this minor planet was at a distance of 59.0 AU from the Sun and had a relatively bright magnitude of 21.4 for its enormous distance.

 Orbit and classification

 orbits the Sun at a distance of 41.5–82.1 AU once every 486 years (177,517 days; semi-major axis of 61.82 AU).
 Its orbit has an eccentricity of 0.33 and an inclination of 29° with respect to the ecliptic.

 It is classified as a scattered disc object, or "near-scattered" object in the classification of the Deep Ecliptic Survey, that still gravitationally interacts with Neptune (30.1 AU) due to its relatively low perihelion of 41.5 AU, contrary to the extended-scattered/detached objects and sednoids, the latter of which stay well beyond the Kuiper cliff at 47.8 AU.